Platform lifts - the choices & differences between them

-The options can be endless (and confusing!) when it comes to platform lifts.
-Before you even get to the product options it's helpful to understand the different types, whilst there is a lot of choice they can be grouped into five broad categories.
+The options can be endless (and confusing!) when it comes to vertical platform lifts.
+The Machinery Directive, which governs disabled platform lifts, can throw up a lot of choices but these types of lift can be grouped into five broad categories.

 |Cabin lifts||These lifts are built in a structure, with passengers travelling in a cabin with walls, a floor and a ceiling to give it a more enclosed feel with the lift operation being one-touch.|

 |Enclosed platform lifts||These lifts are in a structure with a moving platform and control panel moving up inside the structure.
 The lift operation used here is constant pressure.|

 |Typically used over short lengths of travel these lifts vertically move the user(s) on a guarded platform from one level to another.|